All Episodes

 Joyce, I know you're still listening, and we found a place for you right there in Lincoln, Nebraska.

-Jake's cigars in Lincoln, Nebraska sells cigars and scotch.
+Jake's Cigars in Lincoln, Nebraska sells cigars and scotch.

-So Joyce, we found for you a one-stop shop, Jake's Cigars in Lincoln, and I guarantee you that pretty much everything I suggested to you, old Jake will have.
+So, Joyce, we found for you a one-stop shop, Jake's Cigars in Lincoln, and I guarantee you that pretty much everything I suggested to you, old Jake will have.

-Now, if you really want to go Joyce, if you really this is the 40th, did she say anniversary?
+Now, if you really want to go, Joyce, if you really, this is the 40th, did she say anniversary?

-I mean, that's big Joyce.
+I mean, that's big, Joyce.

-But Mac Allen 64 in Lalique, 460 grand.
+But Mac Allen 64 in Lalik, 460 grand.

-See, if you really want to splurge on a 40th anniversary.
+See, if you really want to splurge on a 40th anniversary, well, yeah, you'd need to sell more than a car for that.

-But I mean it's it's an option.
+But I mean, it's an option.

 Offer code Rush.